enova/sidekiq-rate-limiter/README.md

 sidekiq-rate-limiter works by using a custom fetch class, the class responsible for pulling work from the queue stored in redis.
-Consequently you'll want to be careful about using other gems that use a same strategy ([sidekiq-priority](https://github.com/socialpandas/sidekiq-priority) being one example.
+Consequently you'll want to be careful about using other gems that use a same strategy, [sidekiq-priority](https://github.com/socialpandas/sidekiq-priority) being one example.

-I've attempted to support the same options as used by [sidekiq-throttler](/gevans/sidekiq-throttler).
+I've attempted to support the same options as used by [sidekiq-throttler](https://github.com/gevans/sidekiq-throttler).
 So, if your worker already looks like this example I lifted from the sidekiq-throttler wiki:

 ```ruby